 These show-stopping, jaw-dropping African American hairstyles are the brainchild of Detroit hairstylist David Humphries, who was working on the side as a nightclub DJ in the 1980s.
 Humphries doesn’t create them all himself.
 Instead, he came up with the idea of featuring fantasy hair designs for African American women each year at venues that have, of necessity, grown in size as popularity for the Hair Wars shows grows.

 The Hair Wars shows are more show than competition.
 No prizes are awarded but stylists invited to present their creations at the show plan for months, invest thousands of dollars, and even participate in the show alongside their hair models.
-The prize isn’t there but the competition certainly is.
+The prize isn’t

 The Detroit Hair Wars event went on the road in 1994 and now travels to a dozen or so American cities, with plans for expansion of the tour.
 With the fame generated by Hair Wars, Detroit has become known as the hair capital of the world for African American hairstyles.